syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-## How to clear form field data?
+## Clearing form data

-The `ClearFormData` method can remove or clear all the form field data in a PDF document.
+The `ClearFormData` method will clear the data in all form fields in the PDF.

 {% tabs %}
 {% highlight C# %}